St. Patrick’s Day Barcelona 2018

 Top of the morning to ya! ☘️

-That time of year is nearly upon us again where green, white and gold flags will drape the streets of Barcelona and 1,000’s of Guinness barrels will be rolled into pubs throughout the city in anticipation of St. Patrick’s Day.
-Celebrated this year on Saturday the 17th of March, the globally recognised event celebrates the hilariously stereotypical key features of the Irish, two of which being good crack and even better pints!
+That time of year has almost come again, where green, white and gold flags will drape the streets of Barcelona and 1,000’s of Guinness barrels will be rolling into the city’s cafés awaiting St. Patrick’s Day.
+This year, on Sunday, March 17, the globally recognized event celebrates the hilarious stereotypical features of the Irish, two of which are good crack and even better pints!

-The holiday is seen as an opportunity to dig out your “greenest” outfit from the depths of your closet, paint a shamrock on your face, attempt your best rendition of Riverdance in the middle of the street and drink copious amounts of Irish whiskey.
-However, St. Patrick’s Day or Paddy’s Day (NEVER Patty’s day), in essence, fundamentally allows for the celebration of Irish culture, including music, dance and community, no matter where in the world you may be.
+The holiday is seen as an opportunity to dig out your ‘greenest’ outfit from the depths of your closet, paint a cloverleaf on your face, try your best rendition of river dance in the middle of the street and try a good amount of Irish whiskey drink.
+However, St. Patrick’s Day or Paddy’s Day (NEVER Patty’s Day), essentially takes care of the celebration of Irish culture, including music, dance and community, wherever you are in the world.

-- GREEN!
-In some parallel universe there is an official law that states you must wear green on St. Patrick’s day or else you cannot participate.
-Unfortunately, such law does not exist but let’s not let the side down.
-Wear any of the 40 shades of green in patriotic style (If you’re not from Ireland, don’t worry, simply fake it till you make it ).
+- Green!
+In a parallel universe, there is an official law that states that you must wear green on St. Patrick’s day, otherwise you cannot participate.
+Unfortunately, such a law does not exist, but let’s not set aside.
+Wear one of the 40 shades of green in a patriotic style (if you’re not from Ireland, don’t worry, simple fake it untill you make it ).

 - You must have the “ craic ” at all times.
-This is vital!
-It means you must have fun and be on top form throughout the festivities.
+This is essential!
+It means having fun and being at the top during the festivities.

-- Possibly the most important lesson you will ever learn in your entire life; never have an empty pint .
-Whatever your drink of choice may be (obviously Guinness for the day that’s in it, even if its sole purpose is for a cliché captioned picture for Instagram) you must keep your drink filled and spontaneously raise your glass and shout Sláinte , the Irish version of “cheers”, meaning good health.
+- Perhaps the most important lesson you’ll ever learn in your entire life; never have an empty pint .
+Whatever your favorite drink may be (of course Guinness for the day that is in it, even if it is only meant for a cliché script with caption for Instagram), you must keep your drink filled and spontaneous raise your glass and Sláinte , the Irish version of “Cheers”, which means good health.

-Before we tell you the best places to find a leprechaun, his pot of gold and put into practice your new found knowledge during the festivities, let’s get up to speed with the significance of St. Patrick and why he is Ireland’s número uno.
-After all, he is the guy who made this party possible.
+Before we tell you the best places to find a gnome, put his pot of gold and your new found knowledge into practice during the festivities, let us become aware of the meaning of St. Patrick and why he is the número uno of Ireland.
+After all, he is the one who made this party possible.

-At 16, Patrick was taken from his home in Britain by a group of Irish radars and taken prisoner back to Ireland where he stayed for 6 years until his escape.
-He is thought to have turned to religion for solace during this time, became a devout Christian and returned to Ireland to introduce Christianity to the people of Ireland.
+At the age of 16, Patrick was taken by a group of Irish radars from his home in Great Britain and returned to Ireland , where he stayed for six years until his escape.
+He is supposed to turn to religion for comfort during this time, became a devout Christian and returned to Ireland to introduce Christianity to the Irish people .

-His popularity stems from the many light hearted stories based on his life in Ireland, the most famous of which states that St.Patrick banished all the snakes form Ireland by chasing them into the sea.
-While it appears that he did a good job, this is merely a humorous legend as there never were , and hopefully never will be, any snakes in Ireland (hallelujah)
+His popularity stems from the many light-hearted stories based on his life in Ireland, the most famous of which is that St.Patrick has banished all snakes from Ireland by chasing them into the sea.
+Although it seems that he did well, this is only a humorous legend because there have never, and hopefully never, been snakes in Ireland (hallelujah)

-Plaça de Catalunya and the fountains on Gran Via will go Irish green on the 17th of March as part of Tourism Ireland’s Global Greening initiative, transforming them into party destinations and the perfect location for a pint of Guinness.
+Plaça de Catalunya and the fountains on Gran Via will become Irish green on March 17 as part of Tourism Ireland’s Global Greening initiative, turning them into party destinations perfect location for a pint of Guinness.

 The Currach Regatta

-The 9th Mediterranean Currach Regatta will take place on Sunday the 18th of March.
-Organised by Iomramh, whose literal translation from Irish means “row”, the event is centered on racing Currachs which are traditional Irish rowing boats.
-Teams of three are invited to register for the races and classes are provided prior to the event for each team.
-The St. Patricks Day regatta combines Irish traditions with music, food, sun and of course, Guinness for a taste of Ireland in Barcelona.
+The 10th Mediterranean Currach Regatta takes place on Sunday, March 17.
+Organized by Iomramh, whose literal Irish translation means “rowing,” the event focuses on racing Currachs that are traditional Irish rowing boats.
+Teams of three are invited to register for the races and classes are given prior to the event for each team.
+The St. Patricks Day regatta combines Irish traditions with music, food, sun and of course Guinness for a taste of Ireland in Barcelona.

-The highly acclaimed dance academy Nuala Barcelona Irish Dancers will perform at Center Artesà Tradicionàrius (CAT) on Sunday the 18th of March.
-They will be showcasing traditional Irish dancing accompanied with Irish music and beer.
-Beginning at 10am, there will be games and street dancing with music from Introbaveritas, followed by a showcase of music and dancing by the students and teachers.
+The highly acclaimed dance academy Nuala Barcelona will perform a Irish dance at Center Artesà Tradicionàrius (CAT) on Sunday 17 March.
+They will present traditional Irish dance with Irish music and beer.
+From 10 am there are games and street dances with music from Introbaveritas, followed by a showcase of music and dance by the students and teachers.

 TOP 5 Bars to celebrate St Patrick Day in Barcelona

-Kitty’s Pub – This is Barcelona’s oldest Irish bar and over its two decades of operation it has built up a reputation as the “go to” place of celebration for both locals and tourists.
-Crowds gather on the surrounding street to raise a glass to St. Patrick, transforming the area into a sea of green.
-It is located in the Irish District, in Carrer de Numancia and from the 12th to the 18th of March, Kitty’s are holding a series of events to celebrate Irish traditions.
-If you are seeking accommodation near this place, take a look at our Apartments in Les Corts.
+Kitty’s Pub – This is the oldest Irish bar in Barcelona and has built a reputation as the “go to” location for both residents and tourists.
+Crowds gather in the surrounding street to raise a glass to St. Patrick, and transform the area into a sea of greenery .
+It is located in the Irish Quarter , in Carrer de Numancia, and from March 11 to 17, Kitty’s host a series of events to celebrate Irish traditions.
+If you are looking for accommodation near this place, check out our APARTMENTS IN LES CORTS .

-Flaherty’s Irish Bar – located in the heart of Barcelona, near Las Ramblas, Flaherty’s are hosting a St. Patrick’s day celebration in style.
-Channeling all things “Irish”, there will be green beer, Irish stew, face painters and live music to be enjoyed.
-Seeking an accommodation in “Las Ramblas”, please check our Apartments in Barri Gotic.
+Flaherty’s Irish Bar – located in the heart of Barcelona, near Las Ramblas, Flaherty’s organize a St. Patrick’s day party in style.
+By channeling all things “Irish”, there will be green beer, Irish stews , face painters and live music to enjoy.
+Looking for an accommodation in “Las Ramblas”, view our APARTMENTS IN BARRI GOTIC.

-The wild River – This self-proclaimed “best Irish bar in Barcelona”, also located near Las Ramblas, is a firm favourite with both Irish expats and those wishing to have an authentic Irish pub experience.
-In keeping with St. Patrick’s day traditions the bar will have an endless supply of Guinness and Irish whiskey along with traditional Irish dancing, music and even an Irish Leprechaun.
+The wild River – This self-styled “best Irish bar in Barcelona”, also located near Las Ramblas, is a big favorite with both Irish expats as people who want to have an authentic Irish adolescent experience.
+In keeping with St. Patrick’s Day traditions, the bar will have an endless supply of Guinness and Irish whiskey, along with traditional Irish dances, music and even an Irish gnome .

-The Temple Bar – Named after the famous bar in Dublin, you will feel as if you were celebrating on the cobble streets of Ireland’s capital.
-Stocking many Irish brewed beers such as Kilkenny and Murphy’s and large screens to watch Ireland vs England, it serves as the perfect place to raise a glass for the Emerald Isle .
+The Temple Bar – Named after the famous Dublin bar, you feel like you’re celebrating in the cobblestone streets of the capital of Ireland.
+With many Irish brewed beers such as Kilkenny and Murphy’s and large screens to see Ireland against England, it serves as the perfect place to raise a glass for the Emerald Isle . < / p>

-- The George Payne Irish bar – Saving the best for last, The George Payne, located in Plaça d’Urquinaona, is known as ” the best party bar in Barcelona “and their way St.Patrick’s day celebration is no different.
-With similar decor to that of a church , featuring Irish themed stain class windows, it has 3 bars on two floors and a large concert area.
-This year it will host a massive Paddy’s day celebration with live music, Guinness hats and most importantly; great craic !
+- The George Payne Irish bar – Located in Plaça d’Urquinaona, The George Payne is the best for the last time and is known as ” the best party bar in Barcelona “and the way St.Patrick’s day party is no different.
+With the same decor as that of a church , with Irish-themed stain class windows, it has 3 bars on two floors and a large concert area.
+This year it is organizing a big party for the Paddies with live music, Guinness hats and especially; great craic !

-While it may be long way to Tipperary , you’ll never be too far from an Irish celebration in Barcelona.
+Although it may be a long way to Tipperary , you will never be too far away from an Irish celebration in Barcelona.

 Lá fhéile Pádraig sona dhuit